A New Look at the Position Operator in Quantum Theory: Wave packet spreading in relativistic quantum mechanics

 where $b=a(1-v^2)^{1/2}$ what represents the effect of the Lorentz contraction.
 If $mv\gg \hbar/a$ (in units where $c=1$) then $m\gg |{\bf p}_{\bot}|$ and $p_{z0}\approx mv/(1-v^2)^{1/2}$.
 In this case the transformed state is semiclassical and the mean value of the momentum is exactly the classical (i.e. nonquantum) value of the momentum of a particle with mass $m$ moving along the $z$ axis with the velocity $v$.
 However, in the opposite case when $m\ll \hbar/a$ the transformed state is not semiclassical since the uncertainty of $p_z$ is of the same order as the mean value of $p_z$.

 If the photon mass is exactly zero then the photon cannot have the rest state.
-However, even if the photon mass is not exactly zero, it is so small that the relation $m\ll \hbar/a$ is certainly satisfied for any realistic value of $a$.
+However, even if the photon mass is not exactly zero, it is so small that the condition $m\ll \hbar/a$ is certainly satisfied for any realistic value of $a$.
 Hence a semiclassical state for the photon or a particle with a very small mass cannot be obtained by applying the Lorentz transformation to $\chi_0({\bf p})$ and considering the case when $v$ is very close to unity.
+An analogous problem with the covariant description of the massless wave function has been discussed in the preceding section (see Eq. (\ref{p-p0B})).

+The above discussion shows that in the relativistic case the momentum distribution in transverse directions is the same as in the nonrelativistic case (see also Eq. (\ref{p-p0B})) and the difference arises only for the momentum distribution in the longitudinal direction.
+Let us consider the ultrarelativistic case when $|{\bf p}_0|=p_0\gg m$ and suppose that ${\bf p}_0$ is directed along the $z$ axis.
+As noted in the preceding section, the formal requirement of Lorentz covariance will be satisfied if one works with rotationally invariant combinations of ${\bf p}$ and ${\bf p}_0$.
+The quantities ${\bf p}_{\bot}^2$ and $(p_z-p_0)^2$ satisfy this condition because

-In this case we will describe a semiclassical state by a wave function which is a generalization of the function (\ref{chip}):
+We will describe an ultrarelativistic semiclassical state by a wave function which is a generalization of the function (\ref{chip}) (see also Eq. (\ref{covxi})):

-Here we assume that the vector ${\bf p}_0$ is directed along the $z$ axis and its $z$ component is $p_0$.
 In the general case the parameters $a$ and $b$ defining the momentum distributions in the transverse and longitudinal directions, respectively, can be different.
 In that case the uncertainty of each transverse component of momentum is $\hbar /(a\sqrt{2})$ while the uncertainty of the $z$ component of momentum is $\hbar /(b\sqrt{2})$.
 In view of the above discussion one might think that, as a consequence of the Lorentz contraction, the parameter $b$ should be very small.
-However, the above discussion shows that the notion of the Lorentz contraction has a physical meaning only if $m\gg \hbar/a$ while for the photon the opposite relation takes place.
+However, the notion of the Lorentz contraction has a physical meaning only if $m\gg \hbar/a$ while for the photon the opposite relation takes place.
 We will see below that in typical situations the quantity $b$ is large and much greater than $a$.

 In relativistic quantum theory the situation with time is analogous to that in the nonrelativistic case (see Sec. \ref{NRWPS}) and time can be treated only as a good approximate parameter describing the evolution according to the Schr\"{o}dinger equation with the relativistic Hamiltonian.
-Then the dependence of the momentum wave function (\ref{chiprel}) on $t$ is given by
+Then, as a consequence of Eq. (\ref{chiptA}), we have that in the ultrarelativistic case (i.e. when $p=|{\bf p}|\gg m$)